 There are 10 MRC regions and 11 Regional Coordinators across the United States and its territories.
 Regional coordinators collaborate with medical and healthcare personnel as well as personnel at national, state, and local emergency preparedness agencies.

 The MRC Program is the national program office of the MRC and is responsible for maintaining this website.
 The MRC Program supports local efforts to establish, implement, and sustain MRC units by:

 - Collecting and distributing information and best practices to communities and units

 - Coordinating with local, state, regional, and national organizations and agencies to help communities achieve their local visions for public health and emergency preparedness

 Overseeing MRC regional coordinators (see What is the role of the MRC Regional Coordinators?).
-DCVMRC is housed within the Office of the Surgeon General, which is part of the U.S. Department of Health and Human Services.
+The MRC Program is housed under the Partner Readiness and Emergency Programs (PREP) Division within the Office of Emergency Management (OEM), Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health and Human Services (HHS).

 Why We're Needed

 The need for the MRC became apparent after the 9/11 terrorist attacks, when thousands of medical and public health professionals, eager to volunteer in support of emergency relief activities, found that there was no organized approach to channel their efforts.
 Local responders were already overwhelmed and did not have a way to identify and manage these spontaneous volunteers, and many highly skilled people were turned away.
 As a result, the MRC was established to provide a way to recruit, train, and activate medical and health professionals to respond to community health needs, including disasters and other public health emergencies.